-Premature ejaculation occurs when a man ejaculates sooner during sexual intercourse than he or his partner would like.
+Premature ejaculation occurs in men when semen leave the body (ejaculate) sooner than wanted during sex.
 Premature ejaculation is a common sexual complaint.
-Estimates vary, but as many as 1 out of 3 men say they experience this problem at some time.
+As many as 1 out of 3 people say they have it at some time.

 - Feel distressed and frustrated, and tend to avoid sexual intimacy as a result

 Premature ejaculation is a treatable condition.
 Medications, counseling and techniques that delay ejaculation can help improve sex for you and your partner.